Posted on: May 03, 2018in Blog

 2. Which tool is being used?

-As stated above, you need tools (software) to preserve ESI from phones.
-There are many reputable and commercially available products used in our space.
+As stated above, you need tools (software) to preserve ESI from your phone and other mobile devices.
+Our industry benefits from many reputable and commercially available products.
 Find out which one is being used on your project and then do some research.
-If it is one you or your colleagues have never heard of, be weary.
+If it is one you or your colleagues have never heard of, be wary.
+Do your homework.
+Seek references.

 3. Ask about the types of reports that can be provided.